-- 1. Provide an official transcript and catalog with course descriptions of the prior postsecondary training prior to enrollment.
+Provide an official transcript and catalog with course descriptions of the prior post-secondary training prior to enrollment.
 Official transcripts are required to post transfer credits.
-Unofficial transcripts can be used to evaluate credit. - 2.
+Unofficial transcripts can be used to evaluate credit.
 Courses from accredited post-secondary hands-on training programs that correspond directly in content, scope and length to CIT, College of Instrument Technology courses shall be considered for credit.
-This institution does not have any formal agreement with other universities or colleges. - 3.
-Only hands-on training courses with a grade of C or 2.0 or above shall be considered for credit. - 4.
-Evaluation for Credit by written or oral examination of prior work experience, military service, internships or practicum may be accepted, see below for details. - 5.
-A student may appeal the decision on transfer credits to President of CIT.
-The President's decision will be final. - 6.
+This institution does not have any formal agreement with other universities or colleges.
+Only hands-on training courses with a grade of C or 2.0 or above shall be considered for credit.
+Evaluation for Credit by written or oral examination of prior work experience, military service, internships or practicum may be accepted, see below for details.
+A student may appeal the decision regarding transfer of credits to the President of CIT.
+The President's decision will be final.
 CIT, College of Instrument Technology does not charge any fee for evaluating or accepting transfer credits or experiential Learning Credit.
 The approval of transfer credits may reduce one's tuition charge and may not affect financial aid eligibility and the length of one's program.